|Garry Byars. is a self taught artist from Paisley Scotland, qualified at degree level in Applied Graphic Technology BA.

 This same drum has until this day, led the traditional Paisley Weavers Festival Parade, 'Sma Shot Day', through the streets of Paisley.

-At 19 Garry was self employed at the Govan Print workshop, working with print plates and 2 litho printers.
-This led to employment with Balfore Kilpatricks where he worked as a document controller, updating revision drawings and As Bulit Drawings
+At 19 Garry first tried his hand at being self employed at the Govan Print workshop, working with print plates and 2 litho printers.

-Gaining some recognition in local newspapers, meeting HRH Prince Charles at the launch of the PYBT 1990 and with an small exhibition at the Glasgow Garden Festival. drawings
+Gaining some recognition in local newspapers after meeting HRH Prince Charles at the launch of the PYBT 1990 and with an small exhibition at the Glasgow Garden Festival

 In 1994, in his endveors to sell his artwork Garry approached "Options Gallery" in Paisley, where he was given the excellent opportunity to work as an artist pupil, working along side renowned artist such as "King", "Ron Goldie" and "Barry Martian".